ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 R2 FASTQ of the pair.

-3. -v, --omit_trim
+3. -v, --omit\_trim

 Useful for input where adapters have been previously trimmed (e.g. simulated data).
 Trimming when no adapters are present may degrade the data quality by nonspecific trimming of the reads.
 For this reason, it is best to directly re-align these inputs.

-4. -5 --r1\_fiveprime_adapters
+4. -5 --r1\_fiveprime\_adapters

-Comma-delimited R1 5' adapters, or None if no R1 5' adapters exist.
+Comma-delimited R1 5' adapters, or None (default) if no R1 5' adapters exist.

-5. -3 --r1\_threeprime_adapters
+5. -3 --r1\_threeprime\_adapters

-Comma-delimited R1 3' adapters, or None if no R1 3' adapters exist.
+Comma-delimited R1 3' adapters, or None (default) if no R1 3' adapters exist.

-6. -5 --r2\_fiveprime_adapters
+6. -5 --r2\_fiveprime\_adapters

-Comma-delimited R2 5' adapters, or None if no R2 5' adapters exist.
-See also -v option.
+Comma-delimited R2 5' adapters, or None (default) if no R2 5' adapters exist.

-7. -3 --r2\_threeprime_adapters
+7. -3 --r2\_threeprime\_adapters

-Comma-delimited R2 3' adapters, or None if no R2 3' adapters exist.
-See also -v option.
+Comma-delimited R2 3' adapters, or None (default) if no R2 3' adapters exist.

-8. -g, --transcript_gff
+8. -g, --transcript\_gff

 Transcript GFF where **features are ordered from 5' to 3', regardless of strand**.
 For examples, see src/tests/test\_data/gencode.v29.annotation.gtf for a standard genome-based GFF example, or src/tests/test\_data/CBS_pEZY3.gff for a custom, composite vector GFF example.